English | Español

 40-Hour Eucharistic Adoration

-There will be four locations of 40-Hour Eucharistic Adorations planned during the diocese's anniversary year.
+There will be three locations of 40-Hour Eucharistic Adorations planned during the diocese's anniversary year.
 Most Reverend Michael F. Olson specifically requests prayers for priestly vocations during the Adoration because priests are necessary for the transubstantiation of the bread and wine into the Blessed Sacrament.

 50th Anniversary Book

 Beyond the Frontiers of Faith

 Discover the history of the Diocese of Fort Worth in this richly illustrated book with pull-out objects.
 A great gift for family, friends and loved ones!